agarrharr/ozPop.github.io/_posts/2016-08-26-Crafting-linkbin.md

 ## Starting to code things

-Starting to code a project is quite a daunting exprience for me.
+Starting to code a project is quite a daunting experience for me.
 As we have been shown throughout the curriculum so far, I broke down the requirements and tackled them one at a time.

 * Deciding how to store data
     * Postgres